dsnezhkov/zombieant/README.md

 - A Case for practical memory-resident payloads
 - Payload brokers: Inter-process and remote payload loading and hosting
 - Examples of process mimicry and valid decoys
-- Zombie Ant Farm Service: A set of reusable primitives and code constructs for building an servicing modular malware for offensive operators.
+- Zombie Ant Farm Service: A set of reusable primitives and code constructs for building a servicing modular malware for offensive operators.
 Fast(er) malware retooling in the field.

 ## Observations

 ### Runtime Hooking / Runtime Preloading

+- _Brief review of what runtime hooking is_
+- _Brief review of what runtime preloading is_

 *Hooking Tradeoffs*

 Functionally, hooking an API assumes that you are implementing an API detour to execute foreign logic, and in the process of achieving this you rely on the following:

-- you know how the target API is working, or have a reasonable idea on it's exposed interfaces.
+- you know how the target API is working, or have a reasonable idea on its exposed interfaces.
 - you have the ability to target it without detection.
 E.g. ptrace attach, debugger activity, presence of known tools and libraries for interception, known behavioral signatures.
 - you have the ability to interoperate with the target binary in a clean fashion without crashing it, implement call filters and to extend hooks as needed at runtime.
 - you also may need to have inspection tooling on remote target which may weaken your offensive OpSec.
 E.g. to hook *that specific use case*, while the mom is watching